misoelegant/rpm/rta-mod/README.md

 - **MAS1 BGM**: sets the song on MAS1 to one of:
   - "You Are Smart" (default on Reroll and PS2-J)
   - "WANDA WANDA" (default on PS2-NA)

+## Categories

+These are **gameplay-altering** changes that affect the speedrun category that a run belongs to.

+- **Hidden**: all objects are invisible unless they are attached to the katamari.
+  - Note: the clouds of smoke above "Smokestack" objects currently remain visible, but might be removed later.
+- **POV**: the game camera is placed (roughly) at the prince's point of view.

 ## Other changes (which don't affect Any%)